·

 Washi Tape Your Key

-Your signifiers are the key to your entries, but I know often you forget what signifiers mean, especially if it’s your first Bullet Journal or if you use a color code.
+Your signifiers are the key to your entries, but I know you often forget what signifiers mean, especially if it’s your first Bullet Journal or if you use a color code.
 It just takes a while to get used to them all – I sure struggled when I started.

 While you can actually just flip through to your first page every time, there is one more option – to use washi tape and add a key to the cover of your journal.
 That way if you need it you can just flip it out and keep it in front of you while you’re taking notes.
-I love this technique because that way, if you don’t need a key anymore, you can just take it out.

 Add Key To Your Monthly Log